tomdoel/lola11-corrected-headers/README.md

 Note this repository is not affiliated in any way with the LOLA11 challenge.

+Image data are not provided here.
+Copyright of image data remains with the original providers.

+Please respect the rules of the challenge and data copyright when downloading and using the data.

+The following is based on my understanding of the MetaIO standard.
+I do not guarantee accuracy so use this information at your own risk.

 ## Purpose

 The LOLA11 datasets are provided in METAIO (`.mhd/.raw`) format.